SEPTIC TANKS

 Costs of septic tanks

-Lightweight, low profile tanks such as the Tricel Vento are easy to transport, manoeuvre and only require a small excavation for installation, which all saves you money.
+Lightweight, low-profile tanks such as the Tricel Vento are easy to transport, manoeuvre, and require only a small excavation for installation, helping to keep installation costs lower.

-Septic tanks require soakaways or drainage fields as part of the effluent treatment process.
-As such, this can be viewed as a hidden cost or constraint: you might not have the space available, or you might want to leave the area for a future extension, garage, etc.
+It is important to note that septic tanks require soakaways or drainage fields as part of the effluent treatment process.
+This can be considered a hidden cost or limitation – especially if you do not have the space available or wish to reserve that land for a future extension, garage, or other use.

 Improved Efficiency

-Older septic tanks may become less efficient over time, leading to issues such as frequent clogs, slow drainage, or backups.
-These problems can be costly to repair and maintain.
-By replacing the old septic tank, you can install a new, more efficient system that operates smoothly and minimizes the need for repairs and maintenance.
+Older septic systems often lose efficiency over time, leading to problems such as frequent clogs, slow drainage, or sewage backups.
+These recurring issues can result in high repair and maintenance costs.
+A septic tank replacement allows you to install a modern, more efficient system that runs smoothly and reduces the need for constant servicing.

 Long-Term Savings